anupsavvy/Guides/django_rhel7_deployment.md

-# Steps involved in deploying Django app with Nginx reverse proxy on RHEL7:
+# Deploying Django app with Nginx reverse proxy on RHEL7:
 ```

 ################# if needed ##############